Ianokane1/pawfectionparlour/README.md

 Edit profile page | Checked foreground information is not distracted by backgrounds| PASS Register page | When clicking the "register" button in the navigation bar, the browser redirects me to the register page.
 The user will know they are on this page by the heading. | PASS
 Login / Logout page | When clicking the "login" or "logout button in the navigation bar, the browser redirects me to the login or logout page.
 The user will know they are on this page by the heading. | PASS
-Text | Checked that all fonts and colours used are consistent. | PASS
+Text | Checked that all fonts and colors used are consistent. | PASS

 ### Footer
 TEST            | OUTCOME                          | PASS / FAIL